Welcome news for self and custom builders

 (where the Government effectively owns a part of your home).

 This has proved very popular and over 270,000 properties were bought with the Help to Buy: Equity Loan scheme between 2013 and 2020.

 From 19th April, you will be able to buy a home with only a 5% deposit (with certain other rules – such as being a first time buyer and the home being worth less than £600,000).
 This is to support a lack of 95% loan to value mortgages in the market.

 Both of the above schemes do not help you if you want to build your own home or if you want to buy a shell and fit it out yourself.

-The Government is committed to these alternative routes to owning your own home and has therefore been working at creating an equivalent product for the self-build sector.
+The Government is committed to these alternative routes to owning your own home and has announced the Self and Custom Build Action Plan.

 We don’t have any details – but here’s what NaCSBA (National Custom and Self-build association) think it could be: